How To Use Pesto From A Jar With Pasta? (Easy And Delicious)

 However, when it comes to the most convenient option, store-bought pestos like Prego, Barilla, or Filippo Berio wins hands down.

-Think of all the washing up you can save by adding a jar of pesto into your shopping cart rather than digging out the chopping board, food processor, or pounding down all the ingredients with mortar and pestle until they form a fine paste.
+Think of all the washing up you can save by adding a jar of pesto into your shopping cart rather than digging out the chopping board, or food processor, or pounding down all the ingredients with mortar and pestle until they form a fine paste.

 Shelf Pesto Vs. Refrigerated